 The study area is the ARB and its tributaries.
+The study area denotes the area that implementation of a project would potentially impact, which is different from the project area; the actual site the project would occupy.
 The ARB begins in southwest Mississippi and flows southward, crossing the state line into southeastern Louisiana.
 The ARB includes 2,200 square miles flowing into the Amite River and its tributaries (Figure 1-1).
-It includes portions of Amite, Lincoln, Franklin, and Wilkinson Counties in Mississippi, as well as East Feliciana, St. Helena, East Baton Rouge, Livingston, Iberville, St. James, St. John the Baptist, and Ascension Parishes in Louisiana.
+It includes portions of Amite, Lincoln, Franklin, and Wilkinson Counties in Mississippi, as well as East Feliciana,

+St. Helena, East Baton Rouge, Livingston, Iberville, St. James, St. John the Baptist, and Ascension Parishes in Louisiana.

 The study area is similar to the 1984 Amite Rivers and Tributaries Flood Control Initial Evaluation Study by USACE; however, it has been expanded to include areas that are impacted by backwater flooding to the southeast and east because they are hydraulically connected to the ARB and its tributaries.
 Also, structures located within St. John the Baptist and St. James Parish were removed from the study assessment after the final array of alternatives were identified.
-This was due to one USACE project and study that are currently active within those parishes that are also addressing flood risk.
+This was due to another USACE project, Westshore Lake Pontchartrain (WSLP), and study, WSLP Resiliency, that are currently active within those parishes and that is also addressing flood risk.